Jzar/Gridworld-Q-Learning/README.md

 ![4 Agent Q-Learning](https://raw.githubusercontent.com/Jzar/Gridworld-Q-Learning/master/Model2-5agents.png)

-As indicated by the above graphs, as the number of agents increase, so does the average performance of the agent.
+As indicated by the above graphs, as the number of agents increase, so does the average performance of the agent, but with diminishing returns for each new agent